Simplicial and dimension groups with group action and their realization: Introduction

 We also formulate our results for graded rings with involution and for $\Gamma$-$\Zset_2$-bigroups.
 Thus, our results are applicable to group rings, Leavitt path algebras, and ultramatricial algebras over $\Gamma$-graded fields.

-In section \ref{section_open_problems}, we list some remarks and discuss open questions (including Questions \ref{question_noetherian} and \ref{question_converse}).
+In section \ref{section_open_problems}, we list some remarks and discuss open questions (including Questions \ref{question_Noetherian} and \ref{question_converse}).
 We state the {\em Realization Problem} for von Neumann regular rings in terms of graded von Neumann regular rings and we refer to this problem as the {\em $\Gamma$-Realization Problem}.
 We also note one context in which a pre-ordered $\Gamma$-group structure can arise on the standard $K_0$-group of a ring not the Grothendieck $\Gamma$-group of a graded ring.

-In appendix \ref{appendix_ultramatricial}, we show Theorem \ref{classification} stating that $K_0^\Gamma$ classifies graded ultramatricial rings over a division ring graded by an arbitrary group $\Gamma.$ This parallels \cite[Theorem 5.2.4]{Roozbeh_book} stating that the functor $K_0^\Gamma$ classifies graded ultramatricial algebras over a field graded by an abelian group $\Gamma.$ The connecting maps in \cite[Theorem 5.2.4]{Roozbeh_book} are assumed to be unit-preserving while we do not make this assumption.
+In appendix \ref{appendix_ultramatricial}, we relax the assumption of \cite[Theorem 5.2.4]{Roozbeh_book} that the grade group is abelian and show Theorem \ref{classification} stating that $K_0^\Gamma$ classifies graded ultramatricial algebras over a field graded by an arbitrary group $\Gamma.$ The connecting maps in \cite[Theorem 5.2.4]{Roozbeh_book} are assumed to be unit-preserving while we do not make this assumption.

 In appendix \ref{appendix_extensions}, we show that an ultrasimplicial $\Gamma$-group has a dimension $\Gamma$-group extension by an appropriate one-dimensional simplicial $\Gamma$-group (Proposition \ref{extension_of_ultrasimplicial}) just like in the case when $\Gamma$ is trivial.
-If $\Zset[\Gamma]$ is noetherian, the same statement holds for a dimension $\Gamma$-group (Theorem \ref{extension_of_dimension}).
+If $\Zset[\Gamma]$ is Noetherian, the same statement holds for a dimension $\Gamma$-group (Theorem \ref{extension_of_dimension}).